botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 Channel (**2**) specifies a channel to run the command in.
 The response, if any, will be sent to this channel.

+You must specify a channel to run time-based commands in even if the command doesn't output a message.

 Excluding hours and/or weekdays (**3**) prevents the command from triggering during those hours or weekdays. **This uses UTC time**, not your local timezone.

 When editing an interval command, a **Run Now** button appears at the bottom of the page.
 It executes the command as long as the command is not disabled and a channel is selected.
 Running an interval command using this button reschedules all subsequent runs based off the current time.

-You must specify a channel to run interval commands in even if the command doesn't output a message.

 ##### Component